What Is IgA Nephropathy? Causes, Symptoms, and Diagnosis

 Symptoms of IgA Nephropathy

-Most people with IgA nephropathy don’t experience symptoms until the disease has progressed.
+Most people with IgAN don’t experience symptoms until the disease has progressed.
 It develops slowly over many years, so it can take time for you to notice any changes.
+Common symptoms of IgAN include:

 • Foamy urine — This is a sign of proteinuria (protein in your urine) caused by leaky filtering units in your kidneys.

 • Red or dark urine that looks like cola — This indicates hematuria (blood in urine).
-In some cases, your urine may contain microscopic amounts of red blood cells that can’t be seen by eye.
+In some cases, your urine may contain tiny amounts of red blood cells that can’t be seen without a microscope.

 • Hypertension (high blood pressure) — Your kidneys can’t filter out water and fluid properly, so your body holds on to it, raising your blood pressure.